How to get two-for-one, Kids go free and other deals to save money and get you cheap theme park tickets.

 Use a promo code

 Every single year there are discount codes, usually offering 50% off or two for the price of one tickets, to all the major theme parks.
 Smaller parks might have smaller discounts, but there are still savings to be found.
-I’ve listed below some of the best ones available right now from products you’re likely to buy.
+We’ve listed below some of the best ones available right now from products you’re likely to buy.

 Book in advance

 Whether you’re using one of the codes below, or just paying full whack (why?), it makes sense to book in advance as prices are much cheaper.
-Often the earlier you book the better, with online prices on the day often more expensive (though still cheaper than buying on the door).
+Often, the earlier you book, the better, with online prices on the day often more expensive (though still cheaper than buying on the door).
 You can sometimes stack a 2-4-1 code with these cheaper prices, meaning you’ll pay even less.

 The annual pass trick